 WAS THERE AN EXCEPTION TO THIS RULE?

 What if the young Hebrew wife lost her husband by war or accident?
 What would happen to her?
 She was suppose to remain within her husband’s clan and wed his brother or nearest of kin.
 This arrangement is the exception (Lev.
 20:17, 19-21) known as LEVIRATE MARRIAGE (when a brother was required to marry his brother’s widow).
 This law is the basis for the account of Ruth and Boaz (Deut.
 25:5-10; Ruth 3:13; 4:1-12).
+Understand that she is *not* related to the family by blood.

 Yet another example of this practice is seen in the life of Judah and his daughter-in-law, Tamar (Gen. 38:6-31).
 Tamar’s husband was wicked and God slew him; therefore, another son was supposed to be given to her.
 When the second son also died because of his wickedness in refusing to give Tamar seed to conceive a child, Judah refused to give her his youngest for fear he also might also die.
 At this point Tamar took it upon herself to force Judah to give her a husband.